w3c/webevolve-series/2026/01-generative-ui/report-en.md

 ## Conclusions & Next Steps

-The Generative UI Community Group was established following this meeting and plans to conduct further exploration around the following areas:
+Following the workshop, the Generative UI Community Group was established and plans to explore the following areas:

-- **Evaluation & Performance:** Explore how to define and evaluate the latency, responsiveness, and output quality of Generative UI in Web environments, and identify gaps in existing W3C standardization work.
+- **Evaluation & Performance:** Explore how to characterize and assess latency, responsiveness, and output quality of Generative UI in the Web context, and identify gaps in current W3C standardization.
-- **Verification & Testing:** Investigate verification and testing methods for Generative UI.
-These methods should go beyond traditional end-to-end testing and can include the application of structured test cases and reference implementations.
+- **Verification & Testing:** Investigate validation and testing methodologies for Generative UI that go beyond traditional end-to-end testing, including structured test cases and reference implementations.
-- **Intermediate Representation:** Explore the potential value of lightweight, cross-vendor intermediate representations or protocols for Generative UI, with the aim of improving its interoperability and model compatibility.
+- **Intermediate Representation:** Explore the potential value of lightweight, cross-vendor intermediate representations or protocols for Generative UI to improve interoperability and model compatibility.
-- **Alignment with Web Platform:** Examine whether Generative UI systems could benefit from a lightweight subset of Web technologies, and the need to remain consistent with existing Web principles.
+- **Alignment with Web Platform:** Analyze whether Generative UI systems would benefit from a lightweight subset of Web technologies, while remaining consistent with existing Web principles.

-Welcome to join the [Generative UI Community Group](https://www.w3.org/groups/cg/gen-ui/) and participate in related discussions.
+All interested parties are welcome to join the [Generative UI Community Group](https://www.w3.org/groups/cg/gen-ui/) and participate in the discussion.